-Henrietta’s family didn’t learn that the cells existed until the ‘70’s, when scientists wanted to do research on her children—Lawrence, Elsie, David “Sonny” Jr., Deborah, and Zakariyya—to learn more about the remarkable “immortality” of Henrietta’s cell line.
-Her children were then used in research without their consent, and without having their most basic questions about the cells answered, questions like, “What is a cell?” and “What does it mean that Henrietta’s cells are alive?”
+Henrietta’s family didn’t learn that the cells existed until the 1970s, when scientists wanted to do research on her children—Lawrence, David “Sonny” Jr., Deborah, and Zakariyya—to learn more about the remarkable “immortality” of Henrietta’s cell line.
+Her children were then used in research without their consent, and without having their most basic questions answered, such as, “What is a cell?” and “What does it mean that Henrietta’s cells are alive?”

-In August 2013, 62 years after Henrietta’s death, the Lacks Family reached an historic and unprecedented agreement with the National Institutes of Health.
+In August 2013, 62 years after Henrietta’s death, the Lacks family reached an historic and unprecedented agreement with the National Institutes of Health.
 After a German lab posted the full HeLa genome online for anyone to see, Henrietta’s descendants came together with the NIH to consider options for protecting the family’s privacy without hindering medical and scientific advancement.
 The result is the groundbreaking HeLa Genome Data Use Agreement.
 Under this agreement, two members of the family join representatives from the medical, scientific, and bioethics communities on a new panel that reviews research proposals for use of the full HeLa genome sequence data and grants permission on a case-by-case basis.
-According to NIH Director Dr. Francis Collins, this marks the next chapter in the Lacks family’s long contribution to the scientific community as “just like their matriarch, the Lacks family continues to have a significant impact on medical progress by providing access to an important scientific tool that researchers will use to study the cause and effect of many diseases with the goal of developing treatments.”
+According to NIH Director Dr. Francis Collins, this marks the next chapter in the Lacks family’s contributions to the scientific community: “Just like their matriarch, the Lacks family continues to have a significant impact on medical progress by providing access to an important scientific tool that researchers will use to study the cause and effect of many diseases with the goal of developing treatments.”